Accenture/mercury/README.md

 This enables easy trouble shooting for large scale applications.

 With the Mercury framework, distributed tracing does not require coding at application level.
-To enable this feature, you can simply set "tracing=true" in the rest.yaml configuration in the rest-automation helper application.
+To enable this feature, you can simply set "tracing=true" in the rest.yaml configuration of the rest-automation helper application.

 ## Other consideration